Stocks Under $1

 - The stock is falling over 60% from the peak intraday high, or 40% from the peak closing price with very low volume.

-- We are looking for stocks that are falling and is approaching the previous low, we can only buy a stock when it is within 10% from the previous support when our stop loss is 10%.
-The closer the price is from the support, the better because then we can set smaller stop losses.
+- We are looking for stocks that are falling and are approaching the previous low, we can only buy a stock when it is within 10% from the previous support when our stop loss is 10%.
+The closer the price is to the support, the better because then we can set smaller stop losses.
 In other words, we can buy the stock when it is only 5% from the support, but we can't buy a stock when it is 20% away from the support.